-sufficient appropriate audit evidence to support its opinion that the financial statements were presented fairly, in all material respects, in accordance with the applicable financial reporting framework.
+financial reporting framework.
 In other words, in this audit, the auditor issued an opinion without satisfying its fundamental obligation to obtain reasonable assurance about whether the financial statements were free of material misstatement.
-The fact that the deficiency reaches this level of significance does not necessarily indicate that the financial statements are misstated.
+The fact that one or more deficiencies in an audit reach this level of significance does not necessarily indicate that the financial statements are misstated.
 It is often not possible for the inspection team, based only on the information available from the auditor, to reach a conclusion on those points.
 Whether or not associated with a disclosed financial reporting misstatement, an auditor's failure to obtain the reasonable assurance that the auditor is required to obtain is a serious matter.
-It is a failure to accomplish the essential purpose of the audit, and it means that, based on the audit work performed, the audit opinion should not have been issued.
-The audit deficiency that reached this level of significance is described below- Issuer A the use of a sample size to test the valuation of available-for-sale investment securities ("AFS securities") without consideration of appropriate factors, resulting in a sample size that was too small to provide the necessary degree of assurance.
-(AU 350, paragraphs .23 and .23A) Inclusion in an inspection report does not mean that the deficiency remained unaddressed after the inspection team brought it to the Firm's attention.
-Depending upon the circumstances, compliance with PCAOB standards may require the Firm to perform additional audit procedures, or to inform a client of the need for changes to its financial statements, or to take steps to prevent reliance on its previously expressed audit opinions.
+It is a failure to accomplish the essential purpose of the audit, and it means that, based on the audit work performed, the audit opinion should not have been issued.4 The audit deficiencies that reached this level of significance are described below- Issuer A - (1) the failure to perform sufficient procedures to test the valuation of assets acquired in a business combination (AU 328, paragraph .15); and - (2) the failure to perform sufficient procedures to evaluate the appropriateness of disclosures related to a business combination (AS No. 14, paragraph 31).
+Inclusion in an inspection report does not mean that the deficiency remained unaddressed after the inspection team brought it to the Firm's attention.
+Depending upon the circumstances, compliance with PCAOB standards may require the Firm to perform additional audit procedures, or to inform a client of the need for changes to its financial statements or reporting on internal control, or to take steps to prevent reliance on its previously expressed audit opinions.
 The Board expects that firms will comply with these standards, and the inspections staff may include in its procedures monitoring or assessing a firm's compliance.